rodrigo-miranda18/rodrigo-miranda18/README.md

 <hr>

-I'm a Front End Developer and a student in Information Systems at UTFPR.
+I'm a Software Engineer focused on web development and a student in Information Systems at UTFPR.
 I'm passionate about the best web development technologies like Javascript, Typescript, NodeJS, ReactJS and NextJS.

 - 🔭 I’m currently working on <a href="https://apiki.com/">Apiki</a>
 - 🌱 I have experience with Javascript, ReactJS and NextJS.